EdwinWenink/archive_fever/content/posts/9-OOObserverPattern.md

 }
 ```

 We are speaking here of the cheap kind of alcoholic that only drinks beers.
 An alcoholic has some name that the therapist can ask for with a getter.
 Moreover, we keep track of how much beers the alcoholic drank.
 The Observer pattern is natively implemented in Java, so to use it we import the Observable class and extend it.
 Within the Observer pattern, this alcoholic is defined as the observable "subject" class.
 As said before, it only needs to keep track of its observers so it can notify when a relevant change has been made.
-In this case, we add a Therapist as an observer with `addObserver(new Therapist())`[Java].
+In this case, we add a Therapist as an observer with `addObserver(new Therapist())`.
 A change to the internals of the alcoholic is made every time a beer is drank (poor liver), so that is the situation in which we notify the observers with `notifyObservers()`.
 Now we only need to define the observing Therapist:

 ```[Java]